siyuan-bruce/siyuan-bruce.github.io/_posts/2021-11-19-HHL-Algorithm.md

 $$

-The clock qubits and the b-register are now unentangled, and the b-register stores $\vert x\rangle$.
+The clock qubits and the b-register are now unentangled, and the b-register stores $$\vert x\rangle$$.
 By applying the Hadamard gate on the clock qubits, finally, we have

 $$